List of Tension Member’s Posts-part 3.

 Problem 3-7 for staggered bolts-tension members.

-In this post, we will review the solved problem 3-7 for staggered bolts-tension members.
+The post will review the solved problem 3-7 for staggered bolts-tension members.
 This problem is quoted from Prof. Segui’s handbook.
 The main aim is to investigate the different failure roots of failures and the corresponding net areas.

 This is the link to post 15: Problem 3-7 for staggered bolts-tension members.